The tap turns but no water comes out.

 This is a common fault in bath mixers.
 It is often associated with power showers.
 When we use a power shower we often turn the taps too hard and wear out a part of the tap unit.
-The good news is that to repair it is easy and the cost is about £5.00.
+The good news is that to repair it is easy and the cost is negligible, (less than the cost of a drink in a bar).

 First you will need to switch off the water supply at the mains (usually under the kitchen sink; turn the valve anti-clockwise) or you will get wet when you take the tap apart.
 If the fault is with the hot tap, drain the hot tank (turn off the hot water at the thermostat and just let hot water run from the taps till it runs out).